shanusaras/shanusaras.github.io/README.md

 - Developed ML model for house pricing, reducing error rates by 25%and improving accuracy by 18%.

 **Data Science Intern @  Prodigy Infotech (_Dec 2023 - Jan 2024)**
-- Improved data reporting efficiency by 20% through analyticsandvisualization using Python and Tableau.
+- Improved data reporting efficiency by 20% through analytics and visualization using Python and Tableau.
-- Achieved 85% accuracy in bank loan predictions with engineeredmachine learning models, enhancing customer profiling.
+- Achieved 85% accuracy in bank loan predictions with engineered machine learning models, enhancing customer profiling.

 ## Projects
 ### Hotel Revenue and Operational Efficiency Analysis